 - The Loud House: In the episode "Snow Bored", the kids try to convince brainy Lisa that snow days are f-o-n fun, Lola tries to show Lisa how enjoyable figure skating is.
 Lisa makes fast calculations in the snow to predict when Lola will fall through the ice.
 She's a second off.

-- Scooby-Doo, Where Are You!: In "That's Snow Ghost!", Scooby and Shaggy, while riding a toboggan, crash into a sign reading "DANGER - THIN ICE".
+- Scooby-Doo, Where Are You!: In "That's Snow Ghost!", Scooby and Shaggy, riding a snowmobile while running from the titular ghost, crash into a sign reading "DANGER - THIN ICE".
 They end up taking a dip in the water and are subject to Harmless Freezing.

-- In the Thomas the Tank Engine episode, "Terence Breaks the Ice", Terence takes a shortcut across an icy pond to collect a Christmas tree needed for the Earl of Sodor's Christmas party.
+- In the Thomas & Friends episode, "Terence Breaks the Ice", Terence takes a shortcut across an icy pond to collect a Christmas tree needed for the Earl of Sodor's Christmas party.
 Terence's weight causes the ice to break, and Terence begins to sink into the pond.
 It's up to Thomas to pull him out before he sinks completely.